mscwilson/mscwilson.github.io/things-to-do.md

 ### What needs doing
 For the portfolio section:
 * Fix the padding on Portfolio page, add a short blurb
-* Add projects - as Bootstrap cards maybe.
-Links to github and live project if possible.
-Click through to individual project pages
+* ~~Add projects - as Bootstrap cards maybe.
+Links to github and live project if possible.~~
-* Make individual project pages
+* Fix cards layout in responsive grid
-* Add previous/next at the bottom of single projects
+* Make individual project pages?
+Or modals maybe?
 <br/><br/>

 * DRY out the CSS?!